Dr Alberto Alvarez-Jimenez

 Acquiring a strong legal education often requires the nurturing of other interests.
 In my case: art, architecture, music, and literature.

-The novels that I have read in the last few months are The Handmaid’s Tale (Margaret Atwood), The Cat’s Eye (Margaret Atwood), American Appetites (Joyce Carol Oates), Burger’s Daughter (Nadine Gordimer), Requiem (Frances Itani), Wolf Hall (Hillary Mantel), Jazz (Toni Morrison), Look After Mom (Kyung-sook Shin), Americanah (Chimamanda Ngozi Adichie), and Suite Française (Irene Nemirovsky).
+The novels that I have read in the last few months are The Handmaid’s Tale (Margaret Atwood), The Cat’s Eye (Margaret Atwood), American Appetites (Joyce Carol Oates), Burger’s Daughter (Nadine Gordimer), Wolf Hall (Hillary Mantel), Jazz (Toni Morrison), Look After Mom (Kyung-sook Shin), Americanah (Chimamanda Ngozi Adichie), Suite Française (Irene Nemirovsky), the Elogio de la Lucidez (Jose Saramago), and El Ruido de las Cosas al Caer (Juan Gabriel Vasquez).

 Papers I Teach